 This next place is also located at the front of Pier Head Hotel, offering a relaxing dining experience to unwind after a busy day of activities in Mullaghmore.

-Nimmo’s is a modern and stylish bar, again with views of Mullaghmore Harbour making it a perfect place for a quiet drink and a chat.
-The bar also serves light snacks, coffees, croissants; making it an ideal place to chill out for a while.
+Nimmo’s is a modern and stylish bar, again with views of Mullaghmore Harbour.
+It is a perfect place for a quiet drink and a chat.
+The bar also serves light snacks, coffees, and croissants, making it ideal for chilling out.

 Mullaghmore Hotels